PORPO5/flutter_sms_inbox_with_filter/README.md

 ## Disclamer
-This project is modified version of flutter_sms_inbox for filter by date.
+This project is modified version of [Flutter SMS Inbox](https://github.com/jgithaiga/flutter_sms_inbox) for filter by date.
-You can check the original package here. https://github.com/jgithaiga/flutter_sms_inbox

 # Flutter SMS Inbox with Filter